Contemporary Music: Instrumental Ensembles

 Since its founding in 1993, the Electro-Acoustic band has performed a repertory that is almost entirely commissioned.
 In its first decade, most of its repertory was created by members of the Paul Dresher Ensemble.
 Since 2000, however, the Band has branched out and commissioned over 40 new works from American composers working in a diverse styles, idioms, and genres.
 Some are well established and widely known across the US while others represent a younger or emerging generation of musicians that is largely unfamilar to concert-going audiences.
 [View list of Commissioned Works]

 Paul Dresher is a remarkable musician and thinker… he is out there serving as both a lightning rod and seismograph for his colleagues … Dresher’s own Concerto for Violin and Electro-Acoustic Band…. is a serious and ambitious contribution to the concerto repertory…” —Tim Page, The Washington Post

 …The ensemble’s performance, as ever, was a marvel of rhythmic and harmonic precision….” —Joshua Kosman, San Francisco Chronicle

-The Paul Dresher Ensemble has two separate chamber groups: the seven-member Electro-Acoustic Band and the Double Duo quartet.
+The Paul Dresher Ensemble has two separate contemporary-music chamber groups: the seven-member Electro-Acoustic Band and the Double Duo quartet.